cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

 .. _pydocstyle codes:
 __ http://www.pydocstyle.org/en/stable/error_codes.html

-The *Hypermodern Python Cookiecutter* selects the recommendations of the
+The |HPC| selects the recommendations of the
 `Google styleguide <Google docstring style_>`__.
 Here is an example of a function documented in Google style: